Volunteer

 How do I become a business or legal volunteer?

 Fill out the Volunteer Application.
-Once your application is reviewed, you will be asked to schedule a brief interview, so that we can better understand what projects would be a good fit for you!
+Once your application is reviewed, you will be added to our database for potential business requests!

 Twice a year, the Arts Council offers an information session where volunteers will get an overview of the Business and Legal Assistance Programs and a chance to ask questions.